-Less common skin cancers include: dermatofibrosarcoma protuberans, Merkel cell carcinoma, Kaposi’s sarcoma, keratoacanthoma, spindle cell tumors, sebaceous carcinomas, microcystic adnexal carcinoma, Paget’s disease of the breast, atypical fibroxanthoma and angiosarcoma.
+Less common skin cancers include dermatofibrosarcoma protuberans, Merkel cell carcinoma, Kaposi’s sarcoma, keratoacanthoma, spindle cell tumors, sebaceous carcinomas, microcystic adnexal carcinoma, Paget’s disease of the breast, atypical fibroxanthoma and angiosarcoma.

-Clinical diagnosis is usually made with visual appearance by the patient or a physician but can only be confirmed with a skin biopsy.
+Clinical diagnosis is usually made with a visual appearance by the patient or a physician but can only be confirmed with a skin biopsy.
 Skin biopsies are done under local anesthesia, usually in an office setting.
 The different types of biopsy are shave biopsy (good for diagnosing BCC and some SCC), punch biopsy (preferred for SCC and MM), and excisional biopsy (where the entire lesion is removed) which is the best method for diagnosing and staging melanomas.
 The most appropriate biopsy technique is determined by the physician based on the suspected type of skin cancer and the lesion’s size and location.

-There are a variety of different options for treatment of skin cancer.
+There are a variety of different options for the treatment of skin cancer.
 The most appropriate treatment method depends on the type of skin cancer, the location of the cancer, the size and depth of the cancer, the stage of the cancer (amount of spread), whether the cancer is a primary or recurrence and patient factors, including age and other medical conditions.

 1) Radiation therapy, topical chemotherapy (5-fluorouracil or Efudex) or cryotherapy (freezing the cancer off) can sometimes provide adequate control of the disease, but usually have lower cure rates and higher incidence of cancer recurrence than surgical excision.